mach-kernel/mach-kernel.github.io/_posts/2017-07-25-js-everywhere-not-always-great.md

 RUN ln -s /usr/local/bin/node /usr/local/lib/heroku/bin/node
 ```

 Since when did our desire to use cool new tools outweigh the _their entire fucking purpose as tools_?
-Apparently, for me, today.
+This is something people depend on!
+And at this point, I didn't even start building `libsphinx`.
+At least we're _webscale_ now, though.